er10799/camartaenergytwo/README.md

 - Adjust carousel height for hero images
 - Add more content to main page (bottom horizontal scrollable pics and reviews?)
 - Get idea from choclatier website (scrollable background and bottom scrollable piece as well).
-- Map out other pages
+- Map out other pages.

 ---